 Pulse recovery is one very important factor used to determine the condition of the horses.
 The ride veterinarians will set and announce the pulse criterion and other criteria before the start of the ride.
 The horses are also monitored for lameness and appropriate physiology.
 DRUGS OF ANY KIND ARE PROHIBITED.
 Veterinarians will remove horses from competition if they find they are not in optimum condition to continue.
 The first horse to cross the finish line, that has met the completion criteria, is considered the over-all winner.

 The course for an endurance ride varies with topography of the area.
 Some are on flat or gentle rolling land; others mountainous with steep ascents or descents.
 Footing can vary from the shoulder of a paved road to grass, sand, gravel, dirt, slab rock or old woods trails.

 Increasingly popular have been the multi-day rides, which are often held on historic trails.
-These rides are usually 50 to 60 miles a day in length and may be conducted over a period of four to six days.
+These rides are usually cover 50 to 60 miles a day, and may be conducted over a period of four to six days.
 These are often point to point with ride camp moving each night.
-A rider may enter and complete each day as if it were a separate event.
-It is a personal challenge to ride your mount for 50, 75 or 100 miles and to finish with a sound, willing horse.
-Hence the AERC motto: “TO FINISH IS TO WIN”
+It is a personal challenge to ride your horse for 50, 75 or 100 miles and to finish with a sound, willing horse.
+Hence the AERC motto: “TO FINISH IS TO WIN”.

-If you would like to endurance ride on your horse and just can’t seem to find the time to train, we can do that for you.
+If you would like to participate in endurance riding on your horse and just can’t seem to find the time to train, we can do that for you.
 Weekly or monthly sessions are available.
 Challenging sandy trails, heat and humidity will train’em up.
-Call for rates to lease a horse from us for competition or we can haul your horse to endurance competitions, or if you have your own rig you can Tag-along and camp with Cypress Trails.
+Call for rates to lease a horse from us for competition.
+We can haul your horse to endurance competitions, or if you have your own rig you can Tag-along and camp with Cypress Trails.

 All about Endurance – www.endurance.net